filecoin-project/filecoin-docs/content/en/storage-provider/filecoin-deals/auxiliary-services/index.md

 ## Bacalhau

 A next step after the introduction of FVM is [Bacalhau](https://docs.bacalhau.org/)), which will be offering Compute over Data (COD).
-After the introduction of a compute layer on Filecoin, Bacalhau’s COD promises to run compute jobs over the data where the data resides, at the Storage Provider.
+After the introduction of a compute layer on Filecoin, Bacalhau’s COD promises to run compute jobs over the data where the data resides, at the storage provider.
 Today, data scientists have to transer their datasets to compute farms in order for their AI, ML or other data processing activities to run.
-Bacalhau will allow them to run compute activities on the data, in situ, thereby removing the expensive requirement to move data around.
-Storage Providers will be able to offer - and get rewarded for - providing compute power to data scientists and other parties who want to execute COD.
+Bacalhau will allow them to run compute activities on the data, in situ, thereby removing the expensive requirement to move data around. storage providers will be able to offer - and get rewarded for - providing compute power to data scientists and other parties who want to execute COD.

 ## Storage tiering

 Another potential service to offer is storage tiers with various performance profiles.
-For example, Storage Providers can offer hot/online storage by keeping an additional copy of the unsealed data available for immediate retrieval, as well as the sealed that has been stored on the Filecoin Network.
+For example, storage providers can offer hot/online storage by keeping an additional copy of the unsealed data available for immediate retrieval, as well as the sealed that has been stored on the Filecoin Network.